Just the FAQS: Frequently Asked Questions

 All tours are suitable for kids.
 When your kids are a bit adventurous, they might even like a discovery flight they’ll have the time of their life!

-We can easily accommodate up to twelve passengers.
+We can easily accommodate up to thirteen passengers.
 However, if there are more people in your party, please send us an e-mail at bookit@FlyCozumel.com and we will propose a solution.

 Don’t forget your camera!.
 Bringing your passport is not necessary, though we would recommend to bring a copy/picture on your camera/phone.
 For our tours to Tulum, Chichén Itzá and Holbox, we also recommend to bring a hat, sunscreen, swimming suit and a towel.